sesaquecruz/react-tasks-app/README.md

 # Tasks App

 This is a web application to create and manage tasks efficiently.
-It allows create a account and login in it, then perform actions such as create, list, edit, and delete tasks.
+Users can create an account and log in, then perform actions such as creating, listing, editing, and deleting tasks.

-Also, it is possible search for tasks by term and view them sorted by name and due date.
-Each task contains: name, description, priority, status, and due date.
+It is also possible to search for tasks by term and view them sorted by name or due date.
+Each task contains a name, description, priority, status, and due date.

 ## Demo